-- To reduce the risk of myocardial infarction (MI) and coronary revascularization in adults who are unable to take recommended statin therapy (including those not taking a statin) with either: 1) established cardiovascular disease (CVD), or 2) at high risk for a CVD event but without established CVD. - Primary hyperlipidemia, including heterozygous familial hypercholesterolemia (HeFH), in adults as an adjunct to diet, in combination with other low-density lipoprotein cholesterol (LDL-C) lowering therapies, or alone when concomitant LDL-C lowering therapy is not possible, to reduce LDL-C.
+• To reduce the risk of myocardial infarction (MI) and coronary revascularization in adults who are unable to take recommended statin therapy (including those not taking a statin) with either 1) established cardiovascular disease (CVD) or 2) at high risk for a CVD event but without established CVD.

-The safety and effectiveness of Nexletol have not been established in pediatric patients.1
+The safety and effectiveness of Nexlizet have not been established in pediatric patients.